jbradrobbins/jbradrobbins.github.io/_posts/2023-05-30-apivoid-screenshot-api.md

 ~~~

-Running the Script
+#### Running the Script
 To run the script, follow these steps:

-Save the script to a .ps1 file.
+-Save the script to a .ps1 file.
-Open PowerShell as an administrator.
+-Open PowerShell as an administrator.
-Execute the script by running .\yourscript.ps1.
+-Execute the script by running .\yourscript.ps1.

-Use Cases
+#### Use Cases
 This script can be a powerful tool for:

-Monitoring Website Uptime: Regularly check the availability of important websites.
+-Monitoring Website Uptime: Regularly check the availability of important websites.
-Capturing Website States: Automate the process of taking screenshots for documentation or security reviews.
+-Capturing Website States: Automate the process of taking screenshots for documentation or security reviews.
-Reporting: Easily include website screenshots in reports.
+-Reporting: Easily include website screenshots in reports.

-Conclusion
+#### Conclusion
 By combining the capabilities of PowerShell with the APIVoid service, you can automate the process of monitoring websites and capturing screenshots.
 This script can be customized further to suit your needs, such as scheduling it to run at regular intervals or extending it to work with multiple URLs.
 Start leveraging this script today to streamline your website monitoring tasks!

 ![Screenshot](/assets/img/apivoid-com.png){: .mx-auto.d-block :}